 The Hawaiian Archipelago is full of bucket list dives with exciting adventures such as diving in the crater of a volcano or night diving with manta rays, but all of these scuba diving trips come at a high price tag.
 To be clear, I have never paid so much for a dive.
-At the same time, in such an expensive place I was not expecting at all to find so many fantastic shore dive sites where I could go diving by only renting a tank at 5 USD.
+At the same time, I was not expecting I could go shore diving in Maui and Big Island by only renting a tank at 5 USD in expensive Hawaii!

 By talking to local scuba divers (in dive shops, on the beach, online), I could get in the know of the best shore dives they recommend in Maui and Big Island, the two islands I visited on this trip.
 I may have not dived in all over the Hawaiian Islands but the local divers I met during my trip mostly agree that the three sites below were among the best shore dives in Hawaii.

 My dive parameters: 70 min, 15 m, 27°C, 20 m visibility

 Mala Wharf was by far my favourite shore dive of my scuba diving trip to Hawaii.
 I am so surprised it didn’t come up in my initial searches.
 It was during my West Maui Tour with Delphine of Unique Maui Tours, that I was introduced with the history of this old pier and why it was an incredible place to dive with turtles and white tip sharks.
 The pier was built in the beginning of the 20th Century for the pineapple trade, and it remained almost intact for decades while not being much used except during WWII until a hurricane in 1992 destroyed it.
 The broken pillars that felt into the water formed an artificial reef full of life today.